ibm-cloud-docs/text-to-speech/SSML-transformation.md

 # Voice transformation SSML
 {: #transformation}

 The {{site.data.keyword.texttospeechshort}} service, like most speech synthesis systems, can speak in only a limited number of voices.
 Moreover, some languages offer only one or two voices.
-To expand the range of possible voices, the service extends SSML with a `<voice-transformation>` element that lets you realize different virtual voices by controlling aspects of a default voice.
+To expand the range of possible voices, the service extends SSML with a `<voice-transformation>` element.
+You can use this element to realize different virtual voices by controlling aspects of a default voice.
 Applications of the feature include
 {: shortdesc}

 -   *Giving another flavor to a voice.* You want a voice to sound a bit different in general or for a specific application.